hazcod/mispsent/README.md

 ## Configuration

-Create a YAML configuration file with the configuration, or specify environment variables:
+Create a YAML configuration file with the required configuration, or specify environment variables:

 ```yaml
 log: